univeous/Input-Initializer/readme.md

 Don't forget to save your preset for future use.
 If your preset is general enough, very welcome to provide it to this repository to help others!

 Once the initialization is complete, this plugin has completed its mission; feel free to exclude it from the export.
+Check [Exclude-Colored-Folders](https://github.com/univeous/Exclude-Colored-Folders)

 ## Notes